SBCTC Accessibility Statement

 New DOJ Ruling: ADA Title II Background

-In spring of 2024, the Department of Justice passed a landmark ruling updating its rules and regulations for Title II of the Americans with Disabilities Act (ADA.)
+In Spring 2024, the Department of Justice passed a landmark ruling updating its rules and regulations for Title II of the Americans with Disabilities Act (ADA.)
 The ruling includes requirements for web and mobile accessibility and aims to ensure that all people with disabilities have full and equal access to public entities services, programs, and activities available on mobile apps and websites.

 Key Components of the Rule